cyberbotics/webots/docs/discord/technical-questions.md

 Maybe the maxtorque of the motor is not high enough

 ##### black\_hammer\_67 06/09/2020 11:20:31
-`@David Mansolino`  so i tried the Hinge2joint with a rotational motor on device one and nothing on device 2, now the wheels are free to move on the x axis but i am trying to steer the wheels by setting the position on the motors and nothing happens
+`@David Mansolino`  so i tried the Hinge2joint with a rotational motor on device one and nothing on device 2, now the wheels are free to move on the x-axis but i am trying to steer the wheels by setting the position on the motors and nothing happens

 ##### David Mansolino [cyberbotics] 06/09/2020 10:37:49
 Hi `@Stanislas Larnier`, where does this model of the motoman gp8 arm comes from, did you created it yourself?